austenhart/heartslider/README.md

 To Do:

+-   [ ] Add progress indicator options (dots or dashes, with fill)
 -   [ ] Add support for the <picture> element with multiple sources
 -   [ ] Remove delay when setting slideshows to paused
 -   [ ] Fix stutter issue when changing tabs
 -   [ ] Support for video
 -   [ ] Use JS bind() function instead of using "\_this" variable
--   [ ] Better way to manage multiple slideshows
+-   [x] Better way to manage multiple slideshows
 -   [x] Add callback functions
 -   [x] Make sure slideshow initializes when not using data-src or data-srcset
 -   [x] Fix - clicking too soon after start skips slide transition for the first two slides